-These tips will help you keep your house cool without AC, which will save energy (and avoid AC wars with your family.
+These tips will help you cool a house without AC, which will save energy (and avoid AC wars with your family).

 When sunlight enters your house, it turns into heat.
 You’ll keep your house cooler if you reduce solar heat gain by keeping sunlight out.